Learning about gender identity and gender expression can help you better understand yourself and the people around you.

 What is gender expression?

 Everyone has a gender expression.
 This is how people outwardly express their gender to the world.
-It may mean expressing yourself as feminine, masculine or somewhere in between or outside of the gender binary (i.e. male/female).
+It may mean expressing yourself as feminine, masculine or somewhere in between or outside of the gender binary (i.e. man or woman).
 Some of the different ways people express their gender include:

 - How you dress and style yourself: this may mean wearing clothes or accessories you feel most accurately represent the gender you are inside.
 Sometimes, people who don’t feel ready to dress in a way that expresses their gender visibly may start by wearing undergarments that feel right for them.

-- Padded bras or chest binding: this may mean wearing undergarments that either enhance or reduce the look/size of your chest.
-It’s important to do some research and/or talk to a knowledgeable person for information on how to safely bind your chest.
-You can visit Resources Around Me for LGBTQ2S+ support services near you.
+- Padded bras or chest binding: this may mean wearing undergarments that either enhance or reduce the look / size of your chest.
+You can do some research and / or talk to a knowledgeable person for safety information on binding your chest.
+You can also visit Resources Around Me for 2SLGBTQ+ support services nearest you.

 - Packing: this may involve stuffing your underwear to make a packer.
 A packer can help you feel like you have a penis and testes.
 You can make your own at home (with a sock, for example).
-If you’ve reached the age of majority in your province/territory, you can also explore buying a packer online or at an adult sex shop (stores that sell products related to sex and sexuality), particularly one that is geared toward the LGBTQ2S+ community.
+If you’ve reached the age of majority in your province / territory, you can also explore buying a packer online or at an adult sex shop (stores that sell products related to sex and sexuality), particularly one that is geared toward the 2SLGBTQ+ community.

-- Exercise: this may mean tailoring your exercise routine to build bulk and/or enhance/tone specific muscle groups.
+- Exercise: this may mean tailoring your exercise routine to build bulk or enhance / tone specific muscle groups.

 What is gender dysphoria?